CodeWarriorsOrganization/CodeWarriorsFinalYearProject/README.md

 - Double click on the exe.bat file
 - then, go to web browser and access 'http://localhost:8080'
 - ps: don't close the command prompt until game over.
+### If you can not execute the batch(.bat) file, simply follow following alternative procedure:
+- Step 01 : `clone` the project to eclipse jee IDE
+- Step 02 : Right click on the project and go to Run As > Maven built
+- Step 03 : Then Edit Configuration Dialog will raise where should enter value for "Field Goals" as 'clean install'
+- Step 04 : Then click on 'Run'.
+This operation does download all the maven libaries and which need to execute the project and also you need proper internet connection for this downloading process.
+- Step 05 : Then now you are all set to execute the project.
+Now Right click on the project and go to 'Run As' > 'Spring Boot App'
+- Step 06 : Wait till the built process is done and then go to Web browser  and access the 'http://localhost:8080'
 ## Tests
 - JUnit Testing
 - Integration Testing